"The life of inner peace, being harmonious and without stress, is the easiest type of existence" -Norman Vincent Peale

 How Stress Affects the Body (Heart Math.com)

-What You Need to Know About Stress - Five Uncommonly Known Facts
+What You Need to Know About Stress - Five Uncommonly Known Facts (Heartmath.com)

-Stress in Midlife Linked to Higher Risk of Alzheimer’s Disease
+Stress in Midlife Linked to Higher Risk of Alzheimer’s Disease (Bloomberg.com)

 Stress Reduction Links

-Coping with stress: a checklist (Mental Health America)
+Coping with Stress Checklist (Mental Health America)

-Stress & Stress Management (Hydesmith.com)
+Information and Education about Stress and Stress Management (Hydesmith.com)